Meet008/CityDwellings-App/README.md

 # CityDwellings - Real Estate Management Website

-Welcome to **City Dwellings**, a comprehensive real estate management platform where users can buy, sell, and rent properties with ease.
+Welcome to **CityDwellings**, a comprehensive real estate management platform where users can easily buy, sell, and rent properties.
 The website is designed with a user-centric approach, offering a variety of features to enhance the real estate experience for both buyers and sellers.

 ## Features